 I was set upon three times.
 One knocked me down then went after someone else.
 Another thrashed my arms, legs and head then passed me to the third soldier.
 They worked like this as a team so they would not get winded.

-A shrill police whistle ended the beatings.
-The soldiers leaped back into their vans and roared off.
+A shrill police whistle ended the beatings then the soldiers leaped back into their vans and roared off.

-My ticket read Callas and I had no intention of stopping there – but first I had to get through Paris.
+My ticket read Callas – but first I had to get through Paris.

 In Paris, there are rail stations at the major points in the compass.
 To get from one station to another, you have to take local transportation.
 I had arrived in Paris after midnight and got lost on the subway trying to get to the Gare du Nord station.